Mboalab/Mboalab_Outreachy-May-Aug-2022/May-August-Contributions/Priyansh_Singh/Task1/README.md

 - [Method-1](https://www.loom.com/share/d0ac40ef64f046288f27649eb39c4d46)
 - [Method-2](https://www.loom.com/share/3e580de38647438aa80124f6105f5d43)

+*`Please watch video at 2X speed for better experience.`*

 # Data

 ```
-“It is known that the majority of the time for running machine learning end-to-end is spent on preparing the data, which includes collecting, cleaning, analyzing, visualizing, and feature engineering.”
+“It is known that the majority of the time for running machine learning end-to-end is spent on preparing the data, which includes
+collecting, cleaning, analyzing, visualizing, and feature engineering.”

 ```

 The most common data sources to collect data for a ML models are: